 Paul says in verse 3, "Even so we, when we were children, were in bondage under the elements of the world."
 Legalism is a nanny religion.
 It's the ABCs of morality and ethics.
-The word "elements" means basics.
-The Law was a version of right and wrong.

-Buy here's Paul's point... legalism is for babies!
+The term "elements" mean basics.
+The OT Law was an elementary version of right and wrong.
+But here's Paul's point, legalism is for babies!

-Boundaries and rules are easier than walking by faith.
-Religious formulas are just formula compared to a relationship with God..
-The false teachers in Galatia spoke of the Law as the path to true enlightenment.
+Boundaries and rules are always easier than walking by faith.
+You see where you stand.
+Religious formulas are just formula compared to a relationship with God...

-But religion is just kid's stuff - it's infantile - it's "look at me" religion.
-We grow by grace and through faith.
+The Jewish false teachers in Galatia spoke of the Mosaic Law as the path to true enlightenment.
+But Paul says religion is just kid's stuff - it's infantile - it's "look at me" religion.
+We grow by grace through faith.

 For a time God kept mankind under the Law...
 Verse 4, "But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption as sons."

-Note, in "the fullness of time" - when history reached a crescendo.
+Notice, in "the fullness of time" - when history reached a crescendo.

 At a pre-planned moment "God sent forth His Son..."
-Roman peace, Jewish prophesy, and God's sovereignty combined to make it the right time.
+Roman peace, and Jewish prophesy, and God's sovereignty all combined to make it just the right time.